Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Comodules

-where $v\otimes v'\in V\otimes V'$, $x\in\fg$, and $\pi_V$ (resp.\ $\pi_{V'}$) denotes the action of $\fg$ on $V$ (resp.\ $V'$). \item The category $(\fg,K)\cmod$ is closed symmetric monoidal for (1).
+where $v\otimes v'\in V\otimes V'$, $x\in\fg$, and $\pi_V$ (resp.\ $\pi_{V'}$) denotes the action of $\fg$ on $V$ (resp.\ $V'$). \item The category $(\fg,K)\cmod$ is closed symmetric monoidal for the monoidal structure defined in (1).
 Moreover, the closed structure is compatible with that of $K\cmod$. \end{enumerate} \end{prop} \begin{note} The internal Hom of the symmetric monoidal category $K\cmod$ will be denoted by $F(-,-)$. \end{note} \begin{proof}[Proof of Proposition \ref{2.2.3}] It is easy to see that the tensor product $V\otimes V'$ of (1) is a module over both $K$ and $\fg$.
 Apply $-\otimes V'$ and $-\otimes V$ to the $K$-equivariant maps

 respectively.
 Since $K\cmod$ is symmetric monoidal, we have two $K$-equivariant maps from $\fg\otimes V\otimes V'$ to $V\otimes V'$.
-Since their sum coincides with $\pi_{V\otimes V'}$, it is also $K$-equivariant.
-The actions of $\fk$ coincide from the Leibnitz rule of the differential representations for the tensor product.
+Since their sum coincides with $\pi_{V\otimes V'}$, the latter is also $K$-equivariant.
+The actions of $\fk$ coincide by the Leibnitz rule of the differential representations for the tensor product.
 To see that this defines a symmetric monoidal category, it will suffice to show that the constraints of associativity and symmetry of $K\cmod$ respect the $\fg$-actions.
 This is obvious.